BrioniCo/m_project1/README.md

 *  [StackEdit](https://stackedit.io/).
 * [Google Chrome DevTools](https://developer.chrome.com/docs/devtools/)
 * [Responsive Design Checker](https://www.responsivedesignchecker.com/)
+* The readme used as a guiding template was from Ewan Colquhoun for Wawas woods: [Wawas woods](https://github.com/EwanColquhoun/wawaswoods).
+In addition, instructions on how to fork a repository were quoted from this readme.

 ### Media
 * The photos all came from the developer, [Brioni Connolly].